gemeinl/braindecode-features/readme.md

 - cross_frequency_coupling

 ### [Fourier](https://github.com/gemeinl/braindecode-features/blob/04718dbe59c47f4034bcf65ff297456314b92ac3/braindecode_features/domains/fourier.py#L35)
 Unfiltered signals are taken by the Fourier extraction routine.
-It transforms the data using the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) and picks the resulting bins correspoinding to the specified frequency bands.
+It transforms the data using the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) and picks the resulting bins corresponding to the specified frequency bands.
 The shape that is handed to the fourier feature extraction functions is `(n_bins x n_windows x n_channels x n_times)`.
 Features implemented with this domain are:
 - maximum
 - mean